Blockheads-2/Blockheads-2-2022-23-Hardware/docs/Swerve.md

 Machining prototypes of the Swerve system.

 ## Download the latest CAD
 This is pulled right from Fusion, so it may be experimental or untested.
 But it should be the latest.
-Find releases of just the "swerve module" in its repo, here:
+Find releases of just the bare "MiniSwerve module" in its repo, here:
 [MiniSwerve](https://github.com/TheDragonlizard/MiniSwerve ){ .md-button .md-button--primary }

-<iframe src="https://icloud11636.autodesk360.com/shares/public/SH35dfcQT936092f0e43955c17b2f02d9e36?mode=embed" width="800" height="600" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>
+<iframe src="https://icloud11636.autodesk360.com/shares/public/SH35dfcQT936092f0e43955c17b2f02d9e36?mode=embed" width="800" height="600" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>" width="800" height="600" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>